olinjs/olinjs/finalproject/designreview1.md

 ### Our Expectations
 Each design review is 20% of your final project grade -- we’re looking for:
-- evidence that you’ve put meaningful thought into how to use the design review time to help you with your project.
+- Evidence that you’ve put meaningful thought into how to use the design review time to help you with your project.
-- evidence that you’ve done significant work so far
+- Evidence that you’ve done significant work so far
 	- By design review 1 (4/1), we think the work will probably include the basic structure of your app, a detailed design, some initial progress on the hard parts of the app, a plan for the work you’re going to do in the future
 	- By design review 2 (4/15), we think you should be close to an MVP.